dickinson-comp378-jm/web/hw/final-proj.md

 The goal of the final project is to design and implement a database and to implement a computer program that interacts with the database.
 You are free to choose the topic and content of the database and the functionality of the computer program.
+The concept of computer program will be interpreted broadly and could include some dynamic webpages that interact with your database.
 High-level requirements are as follows.

 * The database should be designed using an EER model; it should